-We are working to restore all library services and access soon as possible in a safe, coordinated and phased effort.
-We will continue to follow state and public health guidelines for operations.
+We are working to restore all library services and access soon as possible in a safe, coordinated and phased effort, starting with opening libraries for Express Service.
+We continue to follow state and public health guidelines for operations.

 Check the upper right corner of the screen.
 If you see the words Log Out, click to exit your private account.
 You do not need to exit the catalog or turn off the computer.